HayoungKim27/Plant_database/README.md

 ## Guideline
 All the necessary R scripts are in the Rscript folder (Rscript/).
 You can download both R scripts: server.R (Rscript/serverR) and ui.R (Rscript/ui.R).
-If you run ui.R, you can see R shiny interface which is the ultimate goal of this project.
+If you click 'Run App' in R studio, you can see R shiny interface which is the ultimate goal of this project.

 ## mySQL
 ### ER diagram